 Raptors are the jump infantry of the Chaos Space Marines army.
 They don’t really have enough attacks to be great, but the recent addition of AP-1 chainswords makes them look a lot better, particularly in legions that can have them reliably charge out of deep strike, such as the Emperor’s Children or the Night Lords.
 They can take special weapons, but their real value is most likely as a 15-model blob sporting chainswords.
 They’ve got some value as World Eaters as well, where they can use Apoplectic Fury to make a 9” pregame move, then follow up with a first-turn charge.
 They’re also the go-to unit for Creations of Bile, where the +1 strength they get from the legion trait makes them considerably more dangerous.
 These guys were a decent take in some gimmicky lists prior to the January 2021 points update and now that they’ve dropped to 15 points per model, they’re actually a steal and likely to make a real splash in competitive play.
 Their biggest challenge is that they need support – even in Creations of Bile, a 3+ to hit with a 3+ to wound and AP-1 and 3 attacks on the charge will give you disappointing output against marines, and you should make sure you’re supporting them with Veterans of the Long War and a re-roll aura if possible.

 Warp Talons had a brief time in the sun following the release of Faith and Fury but since the loss of Specialist Detachments haven’t had much play.
 They were incredibly overcosted for a time in 9th edition but the January 2021 points update has dropped them to only 23 points per model with their lightning claws, a 4ppm drop.
 That’s still really expensive for a 1-wound, 3+ save model, but between that and the lightning claws upgrade it makes them just dangerous enough to consider, especially in either Night Lords/Emperor’s Children or Creations of Bile.
 They don’t necessarily need to charge out of deep strike – the ability to turn off Overwatch when doing so isn’t particularly valuable these days – but they’re fragile enough that you will want to protect them if you’re starting with them on the table.
-That said, they also have play in World Eaters and Red Corsairs, where you can use Apoplectic Frenzy or the Red Corsairs’ legion trait to get them into a turn 1 charge.
+That said, they also have play in World Eaters and Red Corsairs, where you can use Apoplectic Frenzy or the Red Corsairs’ legion trait to get them into a turn 1 charge – the ability to throw a unit of five of them at an enemy’s lines on turn 1 with 4 to 5 attacks each is pretty solid.
 Note that these guys can’t take an Icon of Wrath to help them make charges, but they are Daemons, and so in addition to having a 5+ invulnerable save, they also benefit from Chaos Daemons’ Herald auras, and the +1 Strength bonus in particular is great on them.

 Blood Slaughterer of Khorne (FW)